JamesJHPark/Travel-Destination-Builder/README.md

 - I have chosen to implement:
 Test and design a class that is robust.
 You must have at least one method that throws a checked exception.
 You must have one test for the case where the exception is expected and another where the exception is not expected.
-- I have made designed and tested class DestinationsManager robust (this class previously was named Destinations, now changed the class/file name DestinationsManager as this is more appropriate) and I have changed the signature of the following methods in this class, getCityFromSummerDestinations and getCityFromWinterDestinations, to throw the checked exception, IllegalDestinationException.
+- The class that is robust is DestinationsManager in the model package (this class was previously named Destinations, now changed the class/file name to DestinationsManager as this is more appropriate).
+- In this robust class, the two methods, getCityFromSummerDestinations and getCityFromWinterDestinations, both throw the checked exception, IllegalDestinationException.
-This checked exception is thrown if the country name of the method input parameter, Destination, does not match any of the specified country names within these two methods.
-If the country name of input Destination matches one of the specified country names, the methods will return a string of cities of that particular country.
+- This checked exception is thrown if the country name of the input parameter, Destination, does not match any of the specified country names.
-- I have tested these methods inside the DestinationsManagerTest with try/catch blocks for both cases where
+ Otherwise, the checked exception is not thrown.
+- To test this checked exception, the DestinationsManagerTest class contains the tests where:
-1) exception is expected 2) exception is not expected, and implemented the try/catch blocks in the TextPanel class of the UI package
+1) checked exception is expected 2) checked exception is not expected to be thrown.
+- For example, testGetCityCatchExceptionSummer(), testGetCityCatchExceptionWinter(), testGetCityFromIceland() and testGetCityFromSpain() will test the above cases with try/catch blocks.
-(specifically, the testSummerCall and testWinterCall methods) that called these two methods (getCityFromSummerDestinations and getCityFromWinterDestinations) from the DestinationManager class.
+- I have implemented the try/catch blocks within summerCall and winterCall methods in the TextPanel class of the UI package, where the two methods (getCityFromSummerDestinations and getCityFromWinterDestinations) are called from the DestinationManager class.

 ## Phase 4: Task 3
-- Within the MainFrame class, I extracted the entire methods of summerCall and winterCall code implementations into the TextPanel class (as the implementation of these methods would make it fit to belong in the TextPanel class) and replaced the method names with testSummerCall and testWinterCall inside the TextPanel and passed in the parameters from the MainClass as appropriate for code implementation.
-Therefore, I was able to fix the cohesion issue by removing these methods from the MainFrame class entirely.
-I was able to call the newly created methods (testSummerCall and testWinterCall) inside the MainFrame class with the TextPanel object within the chooseSeasonMethod.
-Also, inside the MainFrame class, the method setLoading() is called in loadMethod() and setLoading() methods of MainFrame Class.
-This is another cohesion problem as setLoading() implements codes that should entirely be in its own TextPanel class.
-Therefore, I resolved this by creating a method inside the TextPanel class and replaced the setLoading() call in the body of both setLoading() and loadMethod() by calling this new method from the TextPanel class.
+- 1) I have identified that there was poor cohesion in the MainFrame class of the UI package with the additional responsibility of creating the JMenu and JMenuItem objects within this class.
+Thus, I have refactored these codes by creating a new class called MenuBuilder for JMenu and JMenuItems.
+This helped to improve the cohesion issue in the original MainFrame class by extracting out this additional responsibility from the MainFrame class.

 ## Phase 4: Task 3
-- I have identified that there was poor cohesion in the MainFrame class of the UI package with the additional responsibility of setting the JMenu and JMenuItem objects within this class.
-Thus, I have refactored these codes by creating a new class called MenuBuilder for JMenu and JMenuItems to improve the cohesion issue in the original MainFrame class by extracting out this part of additional functionality from the MainFrame class.
-Also, in the MenuBuilder class, I was able to eliminate the need for getter methods when calling the JMenuItem objects from the MainClass by creating methods that take in action listener as an argument inside the MenuBuilder class.
-In the MainFrame class, I have implemented to reflect this change by setting this.menuBuilder inside the methods of handleExport, handleImport, handleAddCountry, and handleShowItem.
+- 2) I have identified a cohesion problem within the MainFrame class with respect to the methods of playAddSound() and playDeleteSound(), as these methods can be extracted into a separate class, named Music.
+This way, the Music class will be responsible (1 class, single responsibility principle) for its own methods of the sound from addSound.wav and javadeletesound.wav files saved in the data folder of the project.
+This will additionally improve the cohesion of the MainFrame class.

 ## Phase 4: Task 3
-- I have identified an issue with cohesion in the MainFrame class with respect to the Single Responsibility Principle.
-First, I resolved duplicate codes by extracting a method from enterKey(), addMethod(), and addCountryWithMenu() inside the MainFrame class, and called the newly created method, addMethodToList() inside those methods.
-Then, I identified the cohesion issue within this method, addMethodToList(), of implementing TextPanel.setText with text description of building DreamVacation list to user.
-I realized that since I already had the TextPanel class separately in the UI package, this particular code of addMethodToList() could be replaced with a call to the newly created method in the TextPanel class, buildingDreamVacation(), to resolve a cohesion issue of the MainFrame class.
+- 3) I have identified there were 6 separate associations to the FormListener interfaces (FormListener, FormListenerAdd, FormListenerEnter, FormListenerLoad, FormListenerRemove, FormListenerSave) within my FormPanel class.
+I realized all of these 6 interfaces essentially specified the same behavior.
+Thus, I have removed the extra interfaces to a single FormListener interface.
+This removal would improve the cohesion and eliminated the need of separate associations to the 6 separate FormListener interfaces within the FormPanel class.

 ## Phase 4: Task 3
-- I have identified a cohesion problem within the MainFrame class with respect to the methods of playAddSound() and playDeleteSound(), as these methods can be extracted into a separate class, named Music.
-This way, the Music class will be responsible (1 class, single responsibility principle) for its own methods/responsibility of the sound methods with respect to addSound.wav and deleteSound.wav files saved in the data folder of the project, and this will help improve cohesion of the MainFrame class.
+- 4) First, I resolved duplicate codes from enterKey(), addMethod(), and addCountryWithMenu() inside the MainFrame class, and named this addMethodToList().
+Then, I identified parts of the addMethodToList() codes that could be moved to the TextPanel class to resolve a cohesion issue within the MainFrame class (the code fits the responsibility of the TextPanel rather than the MainFrame class).
+This newly created method inside the TextPanel class is called buildingDreamVacation().

 ## Phase 4: Task 3
-- I have identified there were multiple associations to the FormListener interfaces (FormListener, FormListenerAdd, FormListenerEnter, FormListenerLoad, FormListenerRemove, FormListenerSave) within my FormPanel class.
-I realized all of these 6 interfaces essentially specified the same behavior.
-Thus, all of these 6 interfaces could be dealt with by just having a single FormListener interface and set this the sole FormListener interface in my FormPanel class to eliminate the need of separate associations with all the 6 FormListener interfaces within FormPanel class.
-This would help to improve cohesion in my code of FormPanel class as well.
+- 5) Within the MainFrame class, I realized that I could move the methods related to appending and outputting strings to the text panel of the program could be extracted into the TextPanel class to improve cohesion in the MainFrame class.
+For instance, methods of summerCall, winterCall, and setLoading were entirely moved to the TextPanel class to improve cohesion of the MainFrame class.

+## Phase 4: UML diagram
+- The UML_Design_Diagram.pdf has been added to the root of my project.
+Thank you!